denodesxyz/denodesxyz/README.md

 Follow us on our [Twitter](https://twitter.com/_denodes) and visit our [Website](http://denodes.xyz/) for more details.

 ## deNodes Hub
-Open-source resource designed for educational purposes and available for a detailed dive into the technical part of blockchain.
+An open-source resource designed for educational purposes, providing a detailed exploration of the technical aspects of early-stage web3 and blockchain projects.
 - Discover more at [deNodes Hub](https://hub.denodes.xyz).

 ## Partnerships & Collaborations